anko/hudkit/readme.md

     --webkit-settings
-        Followed by comma-separated setting names to pass to the WebKit web view; for details of what options are available, see the list at https://webkitgtk.org/reference/webkit2gtk/stable/WebKitSettings.html
+        Followed by comma-separated setting names to pass to the WebKit web view.
+Which settings are available depends on what version of WebKit this program was compiled against.
+See a list of ones supported on your system by passing '--webkit-settings help'.

+        For details of what the options do, see the list at https://webkitgtk.org/reference/webkit2gtk/stable/WebKitSettings.html
-        Please format setting names as underscore_separated_words.
+        Pass setting names as underscore_separated_words.

         Default settings are the same as WebKit's defaults, plus these two:
          - enable_write_console_messages_to_stdout